varunthaker/git-cli/installation.md

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.4/install.sh | bash
     ```

--   If this command give you an error, try this command instead:
+-   If this command gives you an error, try this command instead:

     ```bash
     wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.4/install.sh | bash
     ```

--   to confirm that nvm is install correctly run the next command, this should
-    show the version of nvm install
+-   To confirm that NVM is installed correctly, run the next command.
+This should show the version of NVM installed:
     ```bash
     nvm -v
     ```